NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 Learning outcomes
 =================

-- understand how motifs can be represented in nucleotide x sequence position matrices.
+- Understand how motifs can be represented in nucleotide x sequence position matrices.
-- understand the differences between the position frequency matrix (PFM), position probability matrix (PPM), position weight matrix (PWM), and information content matrix (ICM), and learn how these matrices can be constructed.
+- Understand the differences between the position frequency matrix (PFM), position probability matrix (PPM), position weight matrix (PWM), and information content matrix (ICM), and learn how these matrices can be constructed.
-- learn how to load PWMs in ``R`` and scan for motif hits against a reference.
+- Learn how to load PWMs in ``R`` and scan for motif hits against a reference.

 Libraries